 To launch our new science topic, Evolution and Inheritance, we carried out an investigation into the flexibility of our feet as part of the BBC’s Terrific Scientific scheme.
 This was to contribute to research for the University of Kent which is currently studying how our feet may be adapted depending on our location – particularly the terrain we walk on.
 It is thought that people who live in the countryside have more flexible feet than those who live in towns and cities.

 We spent the morning taking various measurements of our feet to find the Arch Height Index, and then their flexibility.
 To see how we collected our data, follow this link to the BBC website.
 The children worked really well with their partner to ensure that they were accurate and working scientifically.
 They also applied their long division and rounding learning from last half-term to solve some tricky calculations.

 We put our results into a class bar chart which gave us the mode (the most common result), as seen in the last picture below.
 We have also submitted our results to the BBC and they now appear on a map where you can compare them with other schools across the country.

 With Remembrance Day approaching, we held a debate about whether it should be compulsory to wear a poppy.
 The children researched the topic first and the class was split into two sides: for and against.
-They all had the opportunity to express their points and a vote was held at the beginning and the end to see if anyone had changed their mind because of people’s effective debating skills.
+They all had the opportunity to express their points of view and a vote was held at the beginning and the end to see if anyone had changed their mind because of people’s effective debating skills.